 Positron Emission Tomography (PET, FDG-PET)

 PET scans are not usually used for diagnosis, but they can help your doctor estimate the tumor’s grade.
 In some cases, it may also be used to tell the difference between recurrent tumor cells, cells killed by radiation, or scar tissue.
 The PET machine looks similar to a CT scanner.
-You’ll ingest a small amount of radioactive material (called a “tracer”), and then wait several hours before you are scanned.
+Before the test, you will ingest a small amount of radioactive material (called a “tracer”), and then wait several hours before being scanned.
 The areas where the tracer collects will show up as bright spots on the scan.
-The tracer leaves your body quickly and does not pose a safety risk to you or your family.
-The radiology facility will provide you with information before the test.
+The tracer leaves the body quickly and does not pose a safety risk to you or your loved ones.
+The radiology facility will provide information before the test.

 Single Photon Emission Computerized Tomography (SPECT):